suryatenz/TaskIntern/README.md

 # React + Vite

+I have used Axios to fetch data, And for styling I used TailwindCSS.
+And beacuse every time we press the page we need to rerender the data so i have used useeffect along with dependency array.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: